North Tees Power Station: History

 North Tees C Station was proposed in 1945, by the original two stations' operators, NESCo.
 However, the scheme was taken over by the British Electricity Authority when NESCo was nationalised in 1948.
 The station was built by the Cleveland Bridge Company and completed in 1949.
+Unit 2 was commissioned in July 1952.

 Design and specification

 The C station had four Parsons 60,000 kilowatt (kW) turbo-alternators with steam raised in seven Babcock and Wilcock boilers fed via a steam range, giving it a total generating capacity of 240 MW.
 The station's exterior was designed by Giles Gilbert Scott, who also designed Battersea Power Station.
 The station was one of the first in the world to use hydrogen cooled generators.
 It was also the first in England to use 66,000 V air blast switchgear.

 The boilers had an output capacity of 2,520,000 pounds per hour (317.5 kg/s) of steam at 900 psi (62.1 bar) and 496 °C. In 1971 the station delivered 1,097.33 GWh of electricity.

 The electricity output from the C station was: